ArturoDent/find-and-transform/README.md

 	"args": {
 		"find": "(create|table|exists)",   // find each of these words "replace": "_\\U$1_",              // capitalize _capture group 1_
+		"isRegex": true,
 		"restrictFind": "selections",
 		"cursorMoveSelect": "TABLE"        // will select 'TABLE' only if it is within a selection }
 }
 ```

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/findReplaceSelectionDemo1.gif?raw=true" width="700" height="300" alt="demo of using restrictFind 'selection' and 'cursorMoveSelect"/>

-### Explanation: Using `restrictFind` arg set to `selections`, find will only occur within any selections.
+Explanation: Using `restrictFind` arg set to `selections`, find will only occur within any selections.
 Selections can be multiple and selections do include "nearest words at cursors".
 Using `cursorMoveSelect` to select all instances of `TABLE`.

 <br/>